quattrinili/aws-robomaker-jetbot-ros/README.md

 5. Make a note of your Jetbot's IP address from OLED display

 #### Install dependencies and configure Jetson
-1. SSH into your Jetbot with IP address from above and install the following packages:
+1. SSH into your Jetbot with IP address from previous step and install the following packages:
     ```
     $ sudo apt-get install python3-pip python3-setuptools rsync
     ```